Municipal Low-Energy Policies How-to

 New York State has established climate-smart and environmentally appropriate purchasing policies that can serve as examples for other governments.
 They include Executive orders EO4: Establishing A State Green Procurement and Agency Sustainability Program and EO111: Green and Clean State Buildings and Vehicles.

-Broad background information to help local officials establish climate-smart purchasing programs is available from the EPA State and Local Climate and Energy Program "Energy Efficiency in Local Governments" guide and from the Consortium for Energy Efficiency State and Local Government Purchasing Initiative Guidebooks.
+Broad background information to help local officials establish climate-smart purchasing programs is available from the EPA State and Local Climate and Energy Program "Energy Efficiency in Local Governments" guide.
 To help policymakers evaluate costs and benefits, New York State Energy Research and Development Authority (NYSERDA) website discusses using energy-efficient office equipment to help reduce energy costs.
 Once on this webpage, please click on "finance staff" in the first paragraph to obtain the fact sheet on costs and benefits.

 How Local Governments Can Procure Low Energy Goods and Services